Kingxukai/linux/Documentation/networking/device_drivers/ethernet/amazon/ena.rst

 through an Admin Queue.

-The driver supports a range of ENA devices, is link-speed independent (i.e., the same driver is used for 10GbE, 25GbE, 40GbE, etc), and has a negotiated and extendible feature set.
+The driver supports a range of ENA devices, is link-speed independent (i.e., the woke same driver is used for 10GbE, 25GbE, 40GbE, etc), and has a negotiated and extendible feature set.

 Some ENA devices support SR-IOV.
 This driver is used for both the